 1987 acura legend, 2.5I replaced the water pump and timing belt, but now it doesn't start.
 After I had removed the timing belt and cleaned the crankshaft pulley, I realized that I had used the wrong notch to find TDC.
-However, when I put the new belt on
+However, when I put the new belt on the engine would not start?

-If ran before you replaced the timing belt and water pump then the first thing i would check is to make sure the timing marks are in the correct spots.
+If ran before you replaced the timing belt and water pump then the first thing I would check is to make sure the timing marks are in the correct spots.

 If it ran before the TB replacement- I agree with/Sat9 the valve timing is off-Did you put the no.1 piston on its compression/TDC?